ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 # Data Plane Operations

-Multicast snooping switches should continue to follow the data forwarding rules outlined in {{!RFC4541}} section 2.1.2.
+Multicast snooping switches shall follow the data forwarding rules outlined in {{!RFC4541}} section 2.1.2.
 In order to optimize traffic distribution on the network, this section contains two refinements to the recommendation to forward traffic to the multicast router port, based on whether the multicast traffic is routable or non-routable.

-To some extent, what constitutes a routable multicast address is subject to the overall design of the network, so it may be beneficial for multicast snooping switch vendors to allow configuration for how multicast addresses are classified.
+To some extent, what constitutes a routable multicast address is subject to the overall design of the network, so multicast snooping switch vendors should allow configuration for how multicast addresses are classified.

 Note that the decision to forward traffic based on group-based port membership tables is independent of the decision to forward traffic to the multicast router port.
 In other words, traffic may still be forwarded to the multicast router port because it is a group member.